 A drive through the downtown area of many American cities includes time spent on one-way streets.
 Cities have used short segments of one-way traffic for hundreds of years to try to improve traffic flow and move higher volumes of traffic along downtown arterials.
-However, in recent years many communities have begun to ask if these one-way “couplets” are the best way to serve downtown visitors and businesses and are considering restoring these streets to two-way operation.
+However, in recent years many communities have begun to ask if these one-way “couplets,” which became popular in the middle of the 20th century, are the best way to serve downtown visitors and businesses.
+They are considering restoring these streets to two-way operation.

 A thorough evaluation is needed whenever these restorations are considered, as the characteristics of the roadway and the goals of the local stakeholders are not the same in every location.
 Traffic consultants provide the needed reality checks as communities look to two-way conversion as one of the ways to refocus and revitalize their downtown corridors.

 One of the earliest documented examples of a one-way street can be found in London in the early 17th century.
 Apparently, horse-drawn carts and buggies were not immune to the congestion problems that still plague our transportation system 400 years later.
 More recently, one-way streets were implemented in many busy downtown corridors in the United States.
 In many cases the main downtown roadway was split off into a pair of one-way streets, mirroring one another with a string of shops and restaurants separated by a block or two in between.
 The practice became common throughout the mid-20th century as more and more people moved to the suburbs, and moving traffic efficiently along downtown arterials became a higher priority.